Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 Fig 15: curl

 Within the HTTP protocol, GET and POST requests are used as a means of communication between clients and servers.
 Both include a Request URI and need headers.
-POST transfers data within the request body, providing greater security for sensitive information, whereas GET adds data to the URL, which is displayed in the address bar.
+POST transfers data within the request body, providing greater security for sensitive information, whereas GET adds info to URL, which is displayed in address bar.
 Because of limitations on URL length, GET is best suited for smaller amounts of data, while POST performs better when the request body is longer.

 Caching of URLs is possible for GET queries, however POST answers are not frequently cached.
 Each answer has an HTTP status code, and while POST responses can provide varying information or act as confirmations, GET responses frequently contain the requested content.
 It is essential to comprehend these differences in order to design web applications effectively.